kismetwireless/kismet/docs/dev/datasource.md

 The datasource capture protocol acts as additional commands within the Kismet External API; it is defined in `protobuf_definitions/datasource.proto`.

 Datasource commands are in the `KismetDatasource` namespace, and their string equivalents in the helper API are prefixed with `KDS`.
+Reply-only frames are suffixed with `RESPONSE`.

+### KDS Commands

 #### `KDSCLOSEDATASOURCE` (KismetDatasource.CloseDatasource) *Kismet -> Datasource*